 Other business

-There was a discussion on FIRE after Steve H. commented that it received many acclamations at HL7.
-Rob and Galen addressed some confusion over Fire terminology and explained extensions.
-The group also discussed CDA and C-CDA as related to FIRE.
+There was a discussion on HL7 FHIR after Steve H. commented that it received many acclamations at HL7.
+Rob and Galen addressed some confusion over FHIR terminology and explained extensions.
+The group also discussed CDA and C-CDA as related to FHIR.

 Review and discussion of feedback on FHIM validation artifacts

 Galen told the group that he made many changes to the “Patient” model after last week’s call.
 Some of these changes were lost due to an issue with his software so they may not be shown on his screen.
 Galen then walked the group through the changes he tried to make.
-This change raised the question:
+One change raised the question:

 Should Contact Party and Related Person be two separate classes?

 The group debated the logistics of keeping these classes separate.
-Questions concerning the context, relevancye of Related Person to patient, and data field overlap were raised.
-The group also looked at vocabulary definitions and referenced other models outside of the FHIM to see how they demonstrated similar classes.
+Questions concerning the context, relevance of Related Person to patient, and data field overlap were raised.
+The group also looked at vocabulary definitions and referenced other models outside of the FHIM to see how they modeled similar classes.
 It was determined that Contact Party and Related Person should remain modeled as two classes.
 They will be bi-directional so that they can see each other in the instance that the Contact Person is also a Related Person.
 Galen will add a note that certain restrictions will apply depending on the Use Case.

 Note: Rob asked about applying Guard Restrictions.
 Galen deferred the question to Ioana who no longer was on the call; a note was added and will be discussed with Ioana offline.

-Wrap Up: The next FHIM IM Project Call will take place as scheduled pending Stop Work Orders related to the Government Shutdown.
+Wrap Up: The next FHIM IM Project Call will take place as scheduled pending Stop Work Orders related to the Government Shutdown are addressed.

 Next Meeting: Friday, October 11, 2013 at 2:30 EDT